microsoft/Service-Fabric-AppDRTool/USAGEGUIDE.md

-# Usage Guide for Service Fabric Application Disaster Recovery Tool
+# Usage Guide for Service Fabric Application DR Tool

-How to use the Service Fabric Application Disaster Recovery Tool for your cluster backup and restore scenarios.
+How to use the Service Fabric Application Disaster Recovery Tool for your cluster/applications/services backup and restore scenarios.

 ## Getting Started